Adastra-thw/Tortazo/docs/database_mode.rst

 * CrawlerPluginForm: Stores the basic information about the forms found in the pages crawled by the plugin.
 * CrawlerPluginFormControl: Stores the controls which are included in every form found.

-The database schema in this mode is the following:
+The database schema in this mode is the following.

 .. image:: screenshots/tortazo_db.png